RobolinkInc/doc-v2/docs/codrone-edu/blockly/Junior/01-Flight-Commands/03-stop-motors.md

 ##### Description

-stops all commands and motors, so the drone will stop flying immediately.
+Stops all commands and motors, so the drone will stop flying immediately.
+Formerly, this command was emergency stop.

 ##### Parameters